frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 Certmonger
 ----------

-For *service* administration use cases, certificate chains will be delivered via certmonger, in accordance with the existing use pattern where ``ipa-getcert`` is used to request, monitor and renew certificates.
+For *service* administration use cases, certificates will be requested via certmonger, in accordance with the existing use pattern where ``ipa-getcert`` is used to request, monitor and renew certificates.